jieyang815/project_dfn/Image processing/ReadMe.md

 ### Self-defined functions

-`FiberSeg.m`: segment fiber network from the images with preprocessing, fiber detection, and postprocessing. \n `NetworkDetection.m`: detect nodes and trace fibers along centerlines using DFS.
-`FiberConnect.m`: postprocess the fiber detection results to connect broken fibers.
-`getMetric.m`: calculate the evaluation metrics based on Mayerich's method.
+`FiberSeg.m`: segment fiber network from the images with preprocessing, fiber detection, and postprocessing `NetworkDetection.m`: detect nodes and trace fibers along centerlines using DFS `FiberConnect.m`: postprocess the fiber detection results to connect broken fibers `getMetric.m`: calculate the evaluation metrics based on Mayerich's method.
-`myDetectHarrisFeatures`: self-defined function to detect nodes using Harris corner detection (makes some small changes based on the original in-built function).
+`myDetectHarrisFeatures`: self-defined function to detect nodes using Harris corner detection (makes some small changes based on the original in-built function)

 ## Procedure